 We are looking for photography/film, audio art, digital soundscapes, or any other form of creative expression outside of the written word.
 In the past, we have published video clips, play manuscripts, and spoken word poetry layered with instrumental whimsies — so if you can imagine it, we can find a home for it.
 JPEG, .mp3, or .mov formats accepted.

 Please proofread your work before submitting.
-Given that we are only three people, extensive revisions of a piece are not possible.
+Given that we are only four people, extensive revisions of a piece are not possible.
 While we do not discard submissions based on a few typos, we cannot orchestrate your essay for you either.

 We are committed to paying our contributors; upon publication of your work, you will receive payment either through PayPal or by check.
 Payment will vary depending on form, genre, and the size of our piggy banks.